hschwentner/hschwentner.io/domain-driven-refactorings/tactical-for-strategic/extract-specialized-anemic-entity.md

 As one step of [Extract Bounded Context](../strategic/extract-bounded-context) you’ve found a monolithic anemic domain model.
 In this you have identified an anemic entity (a “data bag”) that has become too big.
 The decision has been made to split it.

 This is often a follow up to [Extract Specialized Service](extract-specialized-service) and accompanied by [Extract Specialized Table](extract-specialized-table).
+After the extraction, it is often a good idea to [Heal Entity Anemia](../tactical/heal-entity-anemia).

 ## Mechanics